sanheensethi/Home-Materials-List-Maker/README.md

  	> Download Option will come just after submit the data.

  	> Requires a Excel file opener , In android WPS Offie is best.

+ 	> To use just download any php , databade server and then place that software in your specified directory where php files will run.
+Then Initialize it and Use it. for Android i prefer [Bit Web Server](https://drive.google.com/file/d/1Ir-2tO00w0O61SOOovPIwQh74C6FGquB/view?usp=drivesdk)
+ 	  Place your software in www folder then use it simply.
+You need to Make sure that Both will on Php server and Database Server. if all is ok.
+Then use it in your Local Machine Simply.

  	[Facebook](https://www.facebook.com/sanheen.sethi376)
  	[Github](https://www.github.com/sanheensethi)
  	[Linkedin](https://www.linkedin.com/in/sanheen-sethi-1114a7157)